 Prior to Swarthmore, Anckaitis reestablished the Lewis and Clark College (Portland, Ore.) women's soccer program which had been dormant since 1990.
 In its first varsity season, he led a youthful Pioneer squad to a No. 8 ranking in the West Region.
 The team completed the year tops in the Northwest Conference in six offensive categories and four defensive categories.

 Anckaitis' other coaching stops include Stevens Institute of Technology (Hoboken, N.J.) and Crossroads School for Arts and Sciences (Santa Monica, Calif.).
-He has also worked with the Region I Olympic Development Staff at the Region I Camps in Kingston, R.I. in 2002 and 2003 and has also coached at the UPenn, Pepperdine, USC and Lehigh soccer camps.
+He has also worked with the Region I Olympic Development Staff at the Region I Camps in Kingston, R.I. in 2002 and 2003 and has also coached at the UPenn, Pepperdine, USC and Lehigh soccer camps to name a few.

 Anckaitis graduated from Lafayette College in 1995 with a Bachelor of Arts degree.
-Anckaitis attended Lafayette on a four-year Army ROTC scholarship, going on to graduate from the Officer Basic Course at the United States Army Medical Center & School in San Antonio, Texas and eventually achieving the rank of First Lieutenant.
-He also spent time as an Assistant Vice President for Chase Manhattan Bank in New York City, helping to bring E-ZPass to New Jersey and Delaware.
+Anckaitis attended Lafayette on a four-year Army ROTC scholarship, going on to graduate from the Officer Basic Course at the United States Army Medical Center & School in San Antonio, Texas.
+He served nine years as an officer in the Army National Guard.
+He also spent time as an Assistant Vice President for Chase Manhattan Bank in New York City, helping to bring E-ZPass electronic tolls to New Jersey and Delaware.

 Reba Magier | Assistant Coach